OneShot666/SuikaFruit/README.md

 - v0.2.6 :
 	- Add rolling fruit on menu (use a timer)
 	- Add skin screen
+	- Add skins background (transparent circle to make hitbox clearer)
-	- Add skins background and overlay
+	- Add skins overlay (display data when mouse on it) : only work on skins screen
 - v0.2.7 :
 	- Add level with xp (based on score)
 	- Add accounts